COS-IN/iluvatar-faas/README.md

 ![Ilúvatar performance orchestrating functions](./imgs/overhead-scaling.jpeg)

 We can ensure a constant 1-3 ms overhead on invocations at significant load, whereas OpenWhisk sees high and variable overheads, on the same hardware.
-It also does not have the reasearch-first features implemented in Ilúvatar.
+It also does not have the research-first features implemented in Ilúvatar.

+See Ilúvatar in action for research [right here](./src/Ilúvatar/docs/RESEARCH.md)

 ## More documentation

-Detailed documentation can be found [here](./src/Ilúvatar/README.md).
 Ilúvatar supports a large variety of customization in configuration and setup, and methods of load generation and experimentation.
+It is easy to create custom functions that run new Python programs, [information is in this document](./src/Ilúvatar/docs/FUNCTIONS.md#preparing-code-to-be-functions).
+Detailed documentation can be found [closer to the code](./src/Ilúvatar/README.md).

 ## Why 'Ilúvatar'?